 We are dependent on third parties to conduct our clinical trials and preclinical studies for our development programs.
 Specifically, we have used and relied on, and intend to continue to use and rely on, medical institutions, clinical investigators, CROs and consultants to conduct our clinical trials in accordance with our clinical protocols and regulatory requirements.
 These CROs, investigators and other third parties play a significant role in the conduct and timing of these trials and subsequent collection and analysis of data.
 While we have agreements governing the activities of our third-party contractors, we have limited influence over their actual performance.
 Nevertheless, we are responsible for ensuring that each of our clinical trials is conducted in accordance with the applicable protocol and legal, regulatory and scientific standards, and our reliance on the CROs and other third parties does not relieve us of our regulatory responsibilities.
 We and any third-party that we rely upon are required to comply with GCP requirements, which are regulations and guidelines enforced by the FDA and comparable foreign regulatory authorities for all of our product candidates in clinical development.
-Regulatory authorities enforce these GCPs through periodic inspections of trial sponsors, principal investigators and trial sites.
-If we or any third-party that we rely on or trial sites fail to comply with applicable GCPs or to provide adequate data with respect to such trials, the clinical data generated in our clinical trials may be deemed unreliable, and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
+Regulatory authorities fail to comply with applicable GCPs or to provide adequate data with respect to such trials, the clinical data generated in our clinical trials may be deemed unreliable, and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
 In addition, our clinical trials must be conducted with product produced under cGMP and/or Quality System Regulation, or QSR requirements.
 Our failure or our vendors' failure to comply with these regulations may require us to delay or to repeat clinical trials, which would delay the regulatory approval process.